Plotun333/Snake_nn/README.md

 ### this project was created thanks to my [Neural Network Library](https://github.com/atOliverParkerMorgan/Neural_network-lib)

 ## Problems
-* ### to create a good snake AI you will need to simulate this progarm for about a 72 hours (depending on the speed of your computer)
+* ### to create a good snake AI you will need to simulate this program for about a 72 hours (depending on the speed of your computer)
 ## Saving
 * ### program will automaticly save the best snake.
 To see the best snake press => Esc and select Best AI
 ## How does it look